BinaryCrown/BinaryCrown/README.md

 - 👋 Hi, I’m @BinaryCrown.
-My pronouns are she/her or they/them.
+My pronouns are she/they.
-- 🧠 My personality is INTP-T.
+- 🧠 My personality is INFP-T.
 - ⏰ I live in the BST = UTC+1 time zone.
 - 🤐 I speak English and German fluently.
 I'm learning French and Chinese.
 - 👀 I’m interested in science, computers, logic and maths.
-- 📫 Add me on Discord at "Jayde <3#0152".
+- 📫 Add me on Discord at "Jayde#0152".